DrewHans/Neuronmancer/README.md

 # Neuronmancer
 Neuronmancer is a C / CUDA program for creating, training, and evaluating feedforward artificial neural networks that learn to recognized handwritten digits using backpropagation.
-Training can be performed on the host machine or GPU device.
+Training can be performed on the host machine or a CUDA-enabled GPU device.

 ### Project Prerequisites
 * cuda-toolkit-8-0 or higher